Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![Bottom Left](img/en/bottom_left.jpg)

 In the bottom left the chat is displayed.
 Under that you can see your current level.
 You can edit the amount of tabs the chat has, what is displayed in each tab, if the chat is transparent or not as well as other things.
+In the Chapter [Chat-Kommands](#9.5 Chat Commands) I will introduce you to the things about the chat you should know.

 **Bottom Center**